PostHog/posthog.com/contents/blog/posthog-vs-launchdarkly.md

 Feature flags and experiments are simple.
 They are a few lines of code in all of your favorite languages.
 They can even be set up on no-code site builders like [Framer](/tutorials/framer-analytics) or [Webflow](/tutorials/webflow-ab-tests).

-The process requires signing up for PostHog, installing the snippet or SDK in your app, creating the flag in PostHog, and implement the flag evaluation and relevant logic in your app.
+The process requires signing up for PostHog, installing the snippet or SDK in your app, creating the flag in PostHog, and implementing the flag evaluation and relevant logic in your app.
 In many of the SDKs, we handle important aspects like local evaluation and event capture for you.

 Much of the PostHog implementation, like user identification, is reused across products.
 Because PostHog is an all-in-one platform, analytics capture for targeting and A/B testing doesn’t need set up or connection either.

 ### How long does it take to implement LaunchDarkly?

 Installing LaunchDarkly is relatively simple, depending on your needs and compliance requirements.
-The most basic form is starting your LaunchDarkly trial, installing their SDK, setting up a client or provider, identify users or contexts, calling flags, and capturing events.
+The most basic form is starting your LaunchDarkly trial, installing their SDK, setting up a client or provider, identifying users or contexts, calling flags, and capturing events.

 The differences with PostHog are needing to import user context data, set up context identification, capture the flag or A/B test usage, and import analytics into the platform.